wei2912/wei2912.github.io/index.md

 # [wei2912](https://github.com/wei2912)'s blog

-I now maintain a [Mastodon](https://joinmastodon.org/) account at [@wei2912@sigmoid.social](https://sigmoid.social/@wei2912) where I will regularly post updates on blog posts and other related content.
+_I now maintain a [Mastodon](https://joinmastodon.org/) account at [@wei2912@sigmoid.social](https://sigmoid.social/@wei2912) where I will regularly post updates on blog posts and other related content._

 ---

 ## Summary Pieces

-These articles are summary pieces on a few select topics, intended to let people dip their toes into unfamiliar technical topics without sacrificing too much rigour.
+These articles are intended to let people dip their toes into unfamiliar technical topics without sacrificing too much rigour.

-### Regularisation & Redundancy: Examining Generalisation in Deep Learning #mltheory
+### Regularisation & Redundancy: Examining Generalisation in Deep Learning #ml-theory

-(WIP) A brief look into recent research on generalisation in deep learning, which runs contrary to common intuition.
-Rather than explain existing theories of generalisation, which at present are still very diverse and complex, this seeks to examine recent findings and the implications they have for the field.
+(WIP) A brief look into generalisation in deep learning (namely in Convolutional Neural Networks), examining recent empirical findings which run contrary to common intuition.

 ### [Why AES is Secure](/posts/crypto/why-aes-is-secure.html) #crypto

-(January 1, 2017) An explanation of how AES, a commonly used modern crytosystem, was designed to be resistant to many different types of cryptographic attacks.
+(January 1, 2017) An explanation of how AES, a commonly used modern cryptosystem, was designed to be resistant to many different types of cryptographic attacks.

-## Miscellaneous Pieces
+## Miscellaneous

 ### [Introduction to Haskell](/posts/haskell/intro-to-haskell.html) #haskell